aws/opsworks-cookbooks/opsworks_mongodb/README.md

 Installs and configures MongoDB, supporting:

-* Single MongoDB
+* Single MongoDB -- Currently tested and working with amazon linux
-* Replication
+* Replication -- Incomplete for amazon linux -- minor code changes to work with chef 9
-* Sharding
+* Sharding -- Incomplete for amazon linux -- minor code changes to work with chef 9
-* Replication and Sharding
+* Replication and Sharding -- Incomplete for amazon linux -- minor code changes to work with chef 9
-* 10gen repository package installation
+* 10gen repository package installation -- Currently tested and working with amazon linux

 # REQUIREMENTS:

 ## Platform:

-The cookbook aims to be platform independant, but is best tested on debian squeeze systems.
+The cookbook aims to be platform independant, but is best tested on amazon linux systems.

 The `10gen_repo` recipe configures the package manager to use 10gen's official package reposotories on Debian, Ubuntu, Redhat, CentOS, Fedora, and